openshift/enhancements/enhancements/cluster-logging/multi-cluster-observability.md

 1. The fleet administrator registers MCOA on RHACM using a dedicated `ClusterManagementAddOn` resource on the hub cluster.
 2. The fleet administrator deploys MCOA on the hub cluster using a Red Hat provided Helm chart.
 2. The fleet administrator creates a default `ClusterLogForwarder` stanza in the `open-cluster-management` namespace that describes the list of log forwarding outputs.
 This stanza will then be used as a template by MCOA when generating the `ClusterLogForwarder` instance per managed cluster.
-3. The fleet administrator creates a default `OpenTelemetryCollector` resource in the `open-cluster-management` namespace that describes the list of trace exporters.
+3. The fleet administrator creates a default `OpenTelemetryCollector` resource in the `open-cluster-management` namespace that describes the list of trace receivers, processors, connectors and exporters.
 This stanza will then be used as a template by MCOA when generating the `OpenTelemetryCollector` instance per managed cluster.
 4. The fleet administrator creates a default `AddOnDeploymentConfig` resource in the `open-cluster-management` namespace that describes general addon parameters, i.e. operator subscription channel names that should be used on all managed clusters.
 5. For each managed cluster the MCOA or the fleet administrator provides on the managed cluster namespace additional configuration resources:
    1. Per Log Output / Trace Exporter `Secret`: For each output a resource holding the authentication settings (See [ClusterLogForwarder Type: OutputSecretSpec](ocp-clusterlogforwarder-outputsecretspec), [OpenTelemetry Collector Authentication](opentelemetry-collector-auth))